vorcigernix/engineeringroles/managers/managers_path.md

 ### Rollout process improvements & adoption of engineering tools
 * Introduce and rollout process improvements that improve quality and speed
 * Recommend new engineering tools that improve quality and speed to makers and teams
-* Partner with makers on adoption of process and tools
+* Partner with developers on adoption of process and tools

 ### Organization & administrative